electron/electron/docs/api/app.md

 You can only override paths of `name`s  defined in `app.getPath`.

+By default web pages' cookies and caches will be stored under `userData` directory, if you want to change this location, you have to override the `userData` path before the `ready` event of `app` module gets emitted.

 ## app.getVersion()

 Returns the version of loaded application, if no version is found in